johnjoshuajamora/exam-calendar/README.md

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.

-### `npm test`

-Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It bundles React in production mode and optimizes the build for the best performance.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.

 ## Learn More

 Explore the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) to learn more about Create React App.